zegelin/cassandra-exporter/README.md

 The exporter attempts to follow Prometheus' best practices for metric names, labels and data types.

-Cassandras built-in aggregate metrics, such as the table-related metrics at the keyspace and node level, are skipped.
-Instead only the table-level metrics are exported &mdash; aggregates can be computed on-the-fly using PromQL queries or once using Prometheus recording rules.
+Cassandra has keyspace- and node-level metrics that are aggregates of the per-table metrics.
+By default, only a subset of these aggregate metrics, specifically histograms, are exposed by *cassandra-exporter*.
+All other keyspace- and node-level metrics are skipped in favour of only exporting the per-table metrics.
+The rationale behind this is that apart from the histograms, the aggregate metrics are essentially duplicates.
+If they are needed they may be computed on-the-fly via PromQL or once, at scrape time, using Prometheus recording rules.

 Unlike the metrics exported via JMX, where each table metric has a unique name, Cassandras metrics are coalesced when appropriate so they share the same exported metric family name, opting for *labels* to differentiate individual time series.
 For example, each table level metric has a constant name and at minimum a `table` & `keyspace` label, which allows for complex PromQL queries.